Alluxio/alluxio/docs/en/api/POSIX-API.md

 # How many concurrent gRPC threads allowed to communicate from worker to master for block metadata operations
 alluxio.worker.block.master.client.pool.size
 ```
-If thread pool size is not the limitation, try enlarging the CPU/memory resources. gRPC threads consume CPU resources.
+If thread pool size is not the limitation, try enlarging the CPU/memory resources.
+GRPC threads consume CPU resources.

-One can follow the [opentelemetry doc](https://github.com/Alluxio/alluxio/blob/ea36bb385d24769e079248015c8e490b6e46e6ed/integration/metrics/README.md)
+One can follow the [Alluxio opentelemetry doc](https://github.com/Alluxio/alluxio/blob/ea36bb385d24769e079248015c8e490b6e46e6ed/integration/metrics/README.md)
 to trace the gRPC calls.
 If some gRPC calls take extremely long time and only a small amount of time is used to do actual work, there may be too many concurrent gRPC calls or high resource contention.
-If long time spent in fulfilling the gRPC requests, we can jump to the server side to see where the slowness come from.
+If a long time spent in fulfilling the gRPC requests, we can jump to the server side to see where the slowness come from.

 #### CPU/memory/lock tracing